 Depending on the internal composition of the cell and its manufacturing process, varying levels of power loss to internal leakage paths exist.

 Some technologies, such as CIGS, have a high intrinsic leakage making them perform very poorly in low-intensity light despite having efficiencies >10% at 1000W/m^2.

 At the other end of the spectrum is amorphous silicon, which is about 6% efficient at 1000W/m^2, but will provide 1.5-2.5 more power per unit area than crystalline silicon (22% efficient), CIGS (10% efficient) or triple junction GaAs (28% efficient) due to its low internal leakage and sensitivity to the visual spectrum.

 The last consideration is temperature.

-Not all solar technologies are equal when it comes to temperature sensitivity and operating temperature is vitally important.
+Not all solar technologies are equal in temperature sensitivity, and operating temperature is vitally important.

-Increases in temperature will cause decreases in power output.
-The rate at which power decreases is dependent on the solar technology.
+Temperature increases will cause decreases in power output.
+The rate at which power decreases is dependent on solar technology.

 The table below gives a general guide for temperature coefficients of common solar technologies.

 As discussed earlier, the testing standard is set at 25°C. In most cases, this is an unrealistic operating point.